bowdenk7/express-typescript-starter/README.md

 In the `src` folder of this project, you'll find the `types` folder which holds the `.d.ts` files that aren't on DefinitelyTyped (or weren't as of the time of this writing).

 #### Setting up TypeScript to look for `.d.ts` files in another folder
-Above I mentioned the compiler knows to look in `node_modules/@types` by default, in order to help the compiler find our own `.d.ts` files we have to add a path mapping to our `tsconfig.json`.
+The compiler knows to look in `node_modules/@types` by default, but to help the compiler find our own `.d.ts` files we have to configure path mapping in our `tsconfig.json`.
 Path mapping can get pretty confusing, but the basic idea is that the TypeScript compiler will look in specific places, in a specific order when resolving modules, and we have the ability to tell the compiler exactly how to do it.
 In the `tsconfig.json` for this project you'll see the following:
 ```json